jncraton/computational-thinking-cpsc2020/lectures/17-exam-review.md

 Functions
 ---------

-- Functions provide names set of instructions that can be called
+- Functions provide named sets of instructions that can be called
 - Many built-in functions exist (`input`, `min`, etc)
 - Custom functions can be created using `def`